-Hybrid nootropics like choline, creatine, and GABA are substances that are naturally occurring in man and/or plants but are manufactured and processed in a laboratory.
+Hybrid nootropics like choline and creatine are substances that are naturally occurring in man and/or plants but are technically manufactured in a laboratory.
 They are the central ingredients in many different dietary supplements and come in a number of different forms including amino acids and antioxidants just to name a few.

 Some nootropic compounds don’t occur in nature at all and instead are completely designed and created in a laboratory.
 In some cases, there may be added risk involved in taking synthetic substances that relatively little is known about.
 However, a number of artificial nootropics like Adderall, Ritalin, and Piracetam have been extensively studied.

 While Adderall and Ritalin are currently available as prescription medications here in the U.S., Piracetam inhabits more of a grey area — it’s not a banned substance but it’s also not approved by the FDA, which means that it cannot be distributed as a dietary supplement or prescription medication.